 As Driver says twice in the film, three people can keep a secret if two of them are dead.
 He survives the explosion after his fight with Davis, and when Phillips returns to his home, Driver is already there, waiting for him with a gun in his hand.
 Phillips tries to persuade him by telling him that Walton will never talk, nor will he change his judgment.
 He then implies that they will just hide what happened.

-What Phillips fails to realize is that the decision to eliminate him has already been taken by their benefactor.
+What Phillips fails to realize is that their benefactor has already taken the decision to eliminate him.
 He now poses a risk for their entire operation, being the CIA director who kidnapped the daughter of a Supreme Court Justice to force him to give his opinion against the Second Amendment.
 Driver sounds almost apologetic when he tells Phillips that history will not remember him kindly, implying that he will be used as a scapegoat.
 Later, he kills him.

 The Possibility of a Sequel

 The film’s ending is very open-ended.
-Davis overwhelmingly triumphs against the odds, defeating Driver, ensuring the safety of both his son and Erin, and reuniting the latter with her father.
+Davis overwhelmingly triumphs against the odds, defeating Driver, ensuring his son’s and Erin’s safety, and reuniting the latter with her father.
 Sean is in the hospital because of the bullet wound and other injuries.
 Davis is there with him.
 The ordeal has clearly brought them closer.
 Sean learns that his father has been awarded the Medal of Honor.

 Davis gives his son the watch that President Clinton gave him after realizing that there weren’t enough medals.
 As a battle-hardened soldier, he knows how killing another person affects someone and urges his son to focus on the people he saved instead.
 Erin arrives with a bottle of alcohol.
 It is quite apparent that she and Sean are romantically involved.